shahankit/custom-graphiql/README.md

 ### Features

-* Generate stub mutation by scanning you schema.
+* Generates stub mutation by scanning you schema.
 * Save your queries to browser localStorage so that they can be replayed later.
-* Share current query using Get / Set query button.
+* Share current query using Get or Set query button.

 ### Usage